osinenkop/regelum-control/README.md

 Note, that when using this config paradigm nothing impedes us from instantiating **literally everything** directly inside the config, leaving the python script almost empty.
-Here\'s an example of how this can be done:
+Here's an example of how this can be done:

 `my_utilities.py`: :